brson/wasm-opt-rs/notes.md

 The W3F has three funding tiers that require progressively more approvals.
 The first tier is for proposals less than 10,000 USD.
 This is a very small amount of compensation, and only suitable for tiny projects, or perhaps students looking to start their career.
-The second tier is the sweet spot, providing funding for up to 30,000 USD, and only requiring a modest number of approvals.
+The second tier is the sweet spot for a small project, providing funding for up to 30,000 USD, and only requiring a modest number of approvals.
 The third tier requires many approvals.